-The first two statements are government-wide financial statements that provide both short-term and long-term information about the District's overall financial status.
+The first two statements are governmental activities financial statements that provide both short-term and long-term information about the District's overall financial status.

-The remaining statements are the governmental funds that focus on individual parts of the District, reporting the District operation in more detail than the government-wide statements.
+The remaining statements are the governmental funds that focus on individual parts of the District, reporting the District operation in more detail than the governmental activities statements.